 It's Versatile!
 Pancakes are fun because you can change the toppings (fruit syrups instead of maple), add things to the batter (blueberries, bananas, etc.), or even use the leftover pancakes for the best PB&J sandwiches ever!

-Plan ahead for your perfect weekend morning breakfast by adding a few simple ingredients to your grocery list: Bisquick mix, milk, and eggs.
+Plan for your perfect weekend morning breakfast by adding simple ingredients to your grocery list: Bisquick mix, milk, and eggs.

 Want the ultimate (and still easy) version?
 Add a few extra ingredients to the list: sugar, baking powder, vegetable oil, and vanilla extract.

-Vanilla Extract (or vanilla paste) - Vanilla extract is one of the best staples to keep in your pantry!
-It helps bring out the flavor in baked goods, pastries, and pancakes.
+- Vanilla Extract (or vanilla paste) - Vanilla extract is one of the best staples to keep in your pantry!
+It helps bring out the flavor of baked goods, pastries, and pancakes.

 You can mix almost anything into pancake batter to change up the flavor.
 You can add these mix-ins to the classic pancake batter or the ultimate pancake batter (*unless noted below).